Baylor vs. TCU NCAA Football Odds, Plays and Insights | November 6, 2021

 Baylor Stats and Trends

-- When Baylor records more than 31.5 points, it is 4-0 against the spread and 4-0 overall.
+- When Baylor puts up more than 31.5 points, it is 4-0 against the spread and 4-0 overall.

 - The Bears have seven giveaways this season, while the Horned Frogs have nine takeaways .